fsi-open/gallery-bundle/Resources/doc/installation.md

     photo_class: FSi\FixturesBundle\Entity\Photo
 ```

-You are now ready to read about [templating](templating.md) gallery
+You are now ready to read about [overwriting bundle's templates](templating.md).